opencord/fabric-oftest/README.md

 In this project we use OFTest to ensure OpenFlow conformance of the switches used to implement the network infrastructure of the OpenCord project.

-At this moment the switches supported are Accton switches.
-For more information abot that check the wiki page at wiki.opencord.org
+At this moment the switches supported are OF-DPA based Accton switches.
+For more information, check the wiki page at wiki.opencord.org/display/CORD/Underlay+Fabric

 This code base was forked from [macauleycheng](github.com/macauleycheng/oftest) which was forked from [floodlight](github.com/floodlight/oftest).
 This documentationn aims to describe the specific test cases developed for OpenCord.
 To get started on the basics of OFTest please check their documentation.